7-year-old student accidentally shot in classroom

 Police say the shooting was accidental and is an isolated incident.
 No threats were made against anyone in the school and no other children are in danger, according to police.

-No files have been charged against the child who brought a gun to school's parents.
+No charges have been filed against the child who brought a gun to school.
 Police are waiting until after the investigation to file any possible charges.

 © 2017 WWL-TV